locationtech/geomesa/docs/user/datastores/analytic_queries.rst

 GeoMesa provides advanced query capabilities through GeoTools query hints.
 You can use these hints to control various aspects of query processing or to trigger distributed analytic processing.
 See :ref:`query_hints` for details on setting query hints.
+In GeoServer, many of these queries are available as web processing services (WPS); see :ref:`geomesa_process` for details.

 .. _feature_sampling: